-WNS (HOLDINGS) LIMITED NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS
+WNS (HOLDINGS) LIMITED NOTES TO UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands, except share and per share data)

 3. New accounting pronouncements not yet adopted by the Company

 Certain new standards, interpretations and amendments to existing standards have been published that are mandatory for the Company's accounting periods beginning on or after April 1, 2023 or later periods.
 Those which are considered to be relevant to the Company's operations are set out below.